Company News

-How to Access New School-Based Nursery Funding
+How to Access Phase 2 School-Based Nursery Funding

-The first stage of the government’s plan to deliver 3,000 School-based Nurseries has begun - with applications now open for primary schools across England to apply for up to £150,000 each of the £15 million of capital funding that has been allocated to support up to 300 new or expanded nurseries.
+Due to this success, the Government has announced that phase two of the School-based Nursery Grant will be open for primary schools across England on 24th September 2025.
+Schools can apply for up to £150,000 each of the £350 million of capital funding that has been allocated to support new or expanded nurseries.

 So, we thought it would be helpful to outline how to find out if your school is eligible for the SBN grant, how to apply for your share of the funds, and of course, how we at Pentagon can help you to get your new nursery provision off the ground!